WebQA: Multihop and Multimodal QA

 \subsection{Answers from Images}

-Rich multi-image questions do not naturally exist at scale in user search logs,\footnote{Proprietary details are omitted here, but we investigate this via internal channels at Bing.} likely because users do not issue queries they believe search engines cannot handle, thus we turn to crowdsourcing.
-We presented annotators with a set of six related images (\S\ref{app:interfaces}) and asked them to produce three QA-pairs by selecting one or two images per pair that are necessary to answer the question.
+We collect both multi-image questions that require stitching two images to answer and complex single-image questions.
+Rich multi-image questions do not naturally exist at scale in user search logs,\footnote{While details are omitted here, we requested details from a search company that provided us basic statistics about query logs to confirm this.} likely because users do not issue queries they believe search engines cannot handle, thus we turn to crowdsourcing.

+We presented annotators with a set of six related images and asked them to produce three QA-pairs by selecting one or two images per pair that are necessary to answer the question.
 We require that at least one of the three pairs utilizes two distinct images.
-Additionally, we avoid questions that: a) are simple facts (e.g. "\textit{How many wheels does a car have}"); b) are easily answered by a text-only search; c) are bound to a specific image. (c) ensures every question is meaningful without paired context.
+Additionally, we instructed annotators to avoid questions that: a) are simple facts (e.g. ``\textit{How many wheels does a car have}"); b) are easily answered by a text-only search; c) are bound to a specific image; d) ensure every question is meaningful without paired context.
 This elucidates one of the key differences between the well-known VQA task and ours.
-In VQA every question is about a paired image, whereas in our task images serve as knowledge sources over which to reason, and do not serve the role of augmenting the question.
-To assist, each image is accompanied by a caption (e.g. a filename or Wikimedia metadata).
-This metadata is only to be used to confirm the name or location of the objects depicted.
+In most VQA style tasks, every question is about a paired image, whereas in our task images serve as knowledge sources over which to reason, and do not serve the role of augmenting the question.
+To assist annotators, each image is accompanied by a description extracted from Wikipedia.
+This description is only to be used to confirm the name or location of the objects depicted.
 The answer has to be derived from visual clues.

 Images were crawled from Wikimedia Commons via the Bing Visual Search API.
-We manually selected seed prompts with which to execute API calls to ensure topic diversity.
-Many of the final topics that are well adapted to visual evidence were produced via brainstorming directly with annotators, allowing us to iteratively expand the image pool during collection.
+Wikimedia's topic list cannot be used directly as most categories are (visually) uninteresting.
+We seeded with natural scenes and iteratively refined the image pool by removing categories flagged as (visually) uninteresting.
+This resulted in categories like animals, plants, attractions, and architecture (Fig~\ref{fig:topic_cloud}).